 This chapter presents the data on the prevalence of different forms of intimate partner violence, including acts of physical, sexual, emotional, and economic violence, by or against a current or former intimate partner, whether married or not.
 In the Study, a range of behavior-specific questions related to each type of violence were asked (see Chapter 1 for definitions).
 For each type of act mentioned, female respondents were asked whether they had experienced that act in their lifetimes, or within the past 12 months, and about the frequency in which it had occurred.
 Male respondents were asked whether they had perpetrated that act in their lifetimes and the frequency in which they had perpetrated that act.
-For each form of intimate partner violence (physical, sexual, emotional, and economic), male respondents were then asked whether they had perpetrated it within the past 12 months.
+For each form of intimate partner violence (physical, sexual, emotional, and economic), male respondents were asked whether they had perpetrated each form of intimate partner violence within the past 12 months, rather than by individual act of violence.